SutekhVRC/VibeCheck/README.md

 **README & instructions not finished.**
-# VIbeCheck is in Alpha Testing and will be getting updates frequently.
+# VibeCheck is in Alpha Testing and will be getting updates frequently.

 # VibeCheck